 This story was originally published and last updated .

 That was back in February of 2020, when several Reddit users, as well as our tipster Brian, reported that their Google Homes had started telling them that they can broadcast to a specific speaker.
 This happened after they broadcast a message, at which point the speaker spelled out the tip.
 Even then, it was a limited rollout and most users, including our tipster, later reported that the feature stopped working.
-We don't know if it resurfaced for some people over the past few months, but it hasn't yet been officially announced, and that's as good a sign as any that Google is still experimenting with it.

 The post has been updated to include a second limited rollout of this feature, following the one from February 2020.

 Google officially announced the feature.
 We've updated the post accordingly.